PacktPublishing/Azure-Machine-Learning-Engineering/README.md

 ## Instructions and Navigations
-All of the code is organized into folders.

-The code will look like the following:
+The command will look like the following:
 ```
-#Does not support missing values, so using imputed ts instead
-res = seasonal_decompose(ts, period=7*48, model="additive",
-extrapolate_trend="freq")
+az extension remove -n azure-cli-ml
+az extension remove -n ml
 ```

 **Following is what you need for this book:**